Information About Fragile X Syndrome and Possible Misdiagnosis

 * ACOG Practice Guidelines, October, 2005 (Vol. 7, No. 8)

-Your rights in the event of a Prenatal Misdiagnosis
+Your Rights in the Event of a Fragile X Syndrome Prenatal Misdiagnosis

 In order to recover, parents must prove that a medical provider’s negligence prevented them from learning that there was an increased risk that the fetus had a significant birth defect or genetic condition.
 They must also establish that they would likely have terminated the pregnancy had they been advised of the problem.
 In doing so, they are not in any way calling into question their love and devotion to their child – that relationship has already been established and will continue forever.
 Instead, they are merely acknowledging that if told of the defect or disease during the pregnancy, they would have likely chosen not to undertake the financial and emotional hardships involved in parenting a severely disabled child with a lifelong disability.
 Because the child would not likely have been born if the medical provider was not negligent, these claims are often referred to as “wrongful birth” claims.